Baked Chicken Drumsticks

 - 1/4 teaspoon salt

-- 1 tablespoon oil canola, vegetable, corn or peanut oil would work
+- 2 Tablespoons olive oil canola, vegetable, corn or peanut oil would work

 - More oil for brushing baking pan about 1 tablespoon

 - Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).
-Line a large baking sheet with aluminium foil.
-Brush oil over the aluminium foil.
+Line a baking sheet with aluminum foil or parchment paper.
+Brush oil over the aluminum foil.
 (This will prevent the chicken from sticking to the foil.)
+If using parchment paper, no need to brush with oil,

-- Place the chicken drumsticks in a large mixing bowl.
-To the bowl of chicken drumsticks, add the garlic powder, ginger powder, onion powder, chicken bouillon powder, dried basil, red pepper flakes, salt and oil.
+- Place the chicken drumsticks in a large mixing bowl and pat dry with paper towels.
+To the bowl of chicken drumsticks, add the garlic powder, ginger powder, onion powder, chicken bouillon powder, dried basil, red pepper flakes, salt and olive oil.

-- Mix well so the ingredients get all over the chicken.
-Place on the large baking sheet lined with foil.
+- Mix well so the ingredients evenly coat the chicken.
+Place on the baking sheet lined with foil or parchment paper.

 - Bake at 400 degrees Fahrenheit for 45-50 minutes until the chicken is golden on the outside and cooked through.
+For even browning, flip the chicken halfway through cooking.
 If you have a meat thermometer, insert it into the thickest part of a drumstick not touching the bone.
 The thermometer should read 165 degrees Fahrenheit for the chicken to be considered done.

 - Remove chicken from oven and let it cool for 5 minutes before serving.
 Serve with any side dish of choice.